-- 9.1 Subject to clause 9.5, a former senator or member, not qualifying for a Life Gold Pass, shall be entitled to travel at government expense for a maximum of five return trips within the first six months after his or her retirement from the Parliament. - 9.2 Travel in accordance with clause 9.1 shall be between the former senator's or member's home base and either Canberra or a location or locations where the senator or member had a publicly funded electorate office. - 9.3 Travel in accordance with clause 9.1 shall be at the class of travel determined from time to time for a sitting senator or member. - 9.4 Travel in accordance with clause 9.1 shall not be utilised by any person other than the former senator or member. - 9.5 A former senator or member who retired from the Parliament on or before the date of effect of this Determination shall remain entitled to travel in accordance with clauses 8.1 to 8.5 of Determination 2006/18, as in effect immediately prior to its revocation.
+- 9.1 A former senator or member, not eligible for Parliamentary Retirement Travel, who retired on or before 30 June 2017 shall be eligible to travel at government expense for a maximum of five return trips within the first six months after his or her retirement from the Parliament. - 9.2 A former senator or member, not eligible for Parliamentary Retirement Travel, who retires on or after 1 July 2017 shall be eligible to travel at government expense for a maximum of three return trips within the first three months after his or her retirement from the Parliament. - 9.3 Travel in accordance with clause 9.1 and 9.2 shall be between the former senator's or member's home base and either Canberra or a location or locations where the senator or member had a publicly funded electorate office. - 9.4 Travel in accordance with clause 9.1 shall be at the class of travel determined from time to time for a sitting senator or member. - 9.5 Travel in accordance with clause 9.2 shall be at economy class. - 9.6 Travel in accordance with clauses 9.1 and 9.2 shall not be utilised by any person other than the former senator or member.